Four Major Misunderstandings about public key infrastructure (PKI)

 This is especially true as we explore more ways to manage and secure communications across an exploding number of new machines and applications.

 Overall, it’s frustrating that PKI has been getting criticised for a while now, and it’s time someone set the record straight.
-Here are four major misunderstandings about PKI and why it’s needed for our future security:
+Here are four major misunderstandings about PKI and why it’s needed for our future security:#1: PKI technology is too old

 Simply put, there is not a suitable replacement for PKI.
 As we adopt more cloud and DevOps infrastructure, we need PKI more than ever.
 Cloud and DevOps technologies use large numbers of certificates that are needed for short periods of time.

 Only PKI can authenticate these certificates effectively and verify that data hasn’t been changed.
 Plus, it only costs a few cents.
-No one has been able to develop an alternative that offers these benefits.
+No one has been able to develop an alternative that offers these benefits.#2: PKI is too complicated

 Some people believe that PKI is incredibly complex.
 However, it’s often the management of PKI assets—keys and certificates—that’s causing the real pain.
 As a result, certificate issues can arise and take up large amounts of scarce, highly skilled resources.

 You can avoid nearly all of these difficulties by simplifying PKI via automation of the management and workflow of the certificate life cycle.
-And don’t worry; this isn’t nearly as difficult as it seems.
+And don’t worry; this isn’t nearly as difficult as it seems.#3: PKI is a back-office support technology

 PKI was created for a specific purpose, and then it kind of went dormant for a while.
 “PKI 2.0” started about four or five years ago.
 That’s when certificates started being used on smart cards and other devices to identify humans as well as machines.
 Now our networks are exploding with machines that need unique identities.
-And PKI is still the only effective way you can tame, authenticate and protect all of these machines.
+And PKI is still the only effective way you can tame, authenticate and protect all of these machines.#4: PKI is an administrative tool

 Ultimately, PKI management is going to become a more critical component.
 The explosion of machines means that we’re putting a substantial number of keys and certificates on our networks.
 If you’re not consistently managing PKI, then you could be the victim of an attack by bad actors targeting keys and certificates.